-Men dominate leadership at senior and executive levels.
-Even though that trend has been shifting, disparity exists between the number of men and women who have worked their way into senior leadership roles.
+Men dominate leadership at senior and executive levels in many professional contexts.
+Even though that trend has been shifting, disparities remain between the number of men and women who have worked their way into senior leadership roles.
 Globally, women hold approximately a quarter of senior leadership positions.
 Women hold one third of university president positions.
-However, women tend to hold fewer board seats and fewer executive roles and are not among the top earners, despite the fact that they make up nearly half of all professional employees.1
+However, women tend to hold fewer board seats and fewer executive roles and are not among the top earners, despite the fact that they make up nearly half of all professional employees.